Enabling Real-Time Colonoscopic Polyp Segmentation on Commodity CPUs via Ultra-Lightweight Architecture: Experiments and results

-As all datasets consist of independent static frames rather than continuous video sequences, we follow the standard evaluation protocol of image segmentation and randomly split each dataset into 80\% for training and 20\% for testing.
-This guarantees that the model is assessed on unseen but distributionally consistent samples, providing an unbiased estimate of its generalization ability and avoiding performance inflation due to inter-frame correlation.

-It should be emphasized that the naturally imbalanced multi-center and multi-modal distribution persists in both the training and test subsets of PolypGen and PolypDB.
-For instance, the least-represented modality in PolypDB contains only 60 images, whereas the most-represented one comprises 3,588 images.
-Such severe skew poses a formidable challenge for learning and generalization, yet it also renders the evaluation results more clinically relevant.
+The naturally imbalanced multi-center and multi-modal distribution of PolypGen and PolypDB persists in both pooled training and test subsets.
+Such severe skew poses a formidable challenge for generalization, yet renders evaluation more clinically relevant.
+Table~\ref{table:datafeature} summarizes dataset characteristics.

-Table \ref{table:datafeature} details the characteristics of this study.
-Please refer to the supplementary document for the detailed training set, test set data, and multi-center multimodal partitioning details.

 In this study, the Dice coefficient is employed as the primary evaluation metric for all experiments, with IoU and 95th percentile Hausdorff Distance (HD95, in pixels) additionally reported.
 The corresponding formulas are given below: